 Local, national and international interviews with activists on human rights, civil liberties and animal welfare issues.
 The show has been on air since the late 1980s.

-Community radio's national women's current affairs program.
-A gender analysis of contemporary issues, as well as in-depth analysis by a range of women around Australia and internationally.
+A national feminist current affairs program for community radio.
+A gender analysis of contemporary issues, as well as in-depth analysis by a range of women and gender diverse people around Australia and internationally.
 Distributed nationally on the Community Radio Network (CRN).

 Yarra Bicycle Users Group promotes urban cycling.
 Providing support to campaigns to improve cycling conditions and awareness; demystifies cycling technology and helps to reveal the diversity of cyclists, from children to commuters to lobbyists.